Antzed/INFO-371-image-categorization/findings.md

 targetWidth, targetHeight, channels = 256, 256, 1
 ```

 Afterward the code runs.
 From the 1000 EN and ZN images, I get a validation accuracy of 0.89.
-This is with a network of (64, 128, 128, 128), kernal size 3, stride 1, and 10 epochs.
+This is with a network of (64, 128, 128, 128), kernel size 3, stride 1, and 10 epochs.

 the confusion matrix: